ComplexSecurity/knowledge-base/docs/tools/zap.md

 ZAP is primarily used by security professionals and developers to test the security of web applications by automatically detecting a range of security weaknesses and vulnerabilities.

-It also allows for manual testing, offering features like intercepting [[Web Proxies|proxy]] and various types of scans to analyze and manipulate the traffic between a user's browser and the web server.
+It also allows for manual testing, offering features like intercepting [proxy]() and various types of scans to analyze and manipulate the traffic between a user's browser and the web server.